martinbucca/Algopaint/README.md

 </div>

 ### Overview
-This project is a simple paint application implemented in Python using the 'gamelib' library, which is based on Tkinter.
+This project is a simple paint application implemented in Python using the `gamelib` library, which is based on Tkinter.
 The paint application provides a user-friendly interface to draw and create digital art with various tools and features.
 ### Features
 The paint application offers the following set of tools and features: